chef/chef-web-docs/content/deprecations_shell_out.md

 class="title-ref">shell_out_with_systems_locale</span> has been
 replaced by the <span class="title-ref">default_env: false</span> flag.

-The "banged" versions of those APIs (e.g. <span class="title-ref">shell_out_compact!</span>) changes identically to use <span class="title-ref">shell_out!</span>.
+The "banged" versions of those APIs (for example <span class="title-ref">shell_out_compact!</span>) changes identically to use <span class="title-ref">shell_out!</span>.